fishcus/KAP-manual/en/quickstart/README.md

 **Q: If my cluster is based on JDK 7, how to run Kyligence Enterprise?**

-Please follow the steps in [How to Run Kyligence Enterprise on Lower Version JDK](../appendix/run_on_jdk7.en.md).
+Please follow the steps in [Run Kyligence Enterprise on JDK 7](../appendix/run_on_jdk7.en.md).

 **Q: Does Kyligence Enterprise support to integrate with Kerberos?**

 Yes, if your cluster enables Kerberos security, the Spark embeds in Kyligence Enterprise needs proper configuration to access your cluster resource securely.
-For more information, please refer to [Kerberos integration](../security/kerberos.en.md).
+For more information, please refer to [Integrate with Kerberos](../security/kerberos.en.md).